Adapting to the Pandemic:

 In keeping with the governor’s guidelines, we’d spent weeks preparing for this day while maintaining our remote-learning program (twice-daily delivery and collection of school work along with the delivery of breakfast and lunch to our students wherever they lived).
 Now, at last, it had arrived, and we were ready.

-With the exception of Tran, our new secretary who is waiting for her second dose, everyone on the staff, including bus drivers and support staff, has received two doses of a COVID vaccine.
+Everyone on the staff, including bus drivers and support staff, has received two doses of a COVID vaccine.
 All desks in all classrooms have been positioned 6 feet apart.
 And at all times, staff, visitors, and students 5 years and older are required to wear masks in the building, on the buses, and on the playground.
 It’s not the way it used to be, or the way we hope it will be when the next school year begins, but at least our students are back in school and that’s what counts.
-During this first week, the students attended half-day, from 9:00am to 12:30pm, allowing us and them to get comfortable within the constraints imposed by the guidelines.
-We then began full-day sessions (8:30am to 3:00pm) starting the second Monday.
+This September, we will begin full-day sessions (8:30am to 3:00pm).

 Tools to adapt